 Concrete Driveway Staining Tips

 The first and most important tip is to check your local weather forecast.
 Avoid starting your staining project if there is rain in the forecast for the next few days.
 Rain is absolutely the worst enemy of stains.
-Excess stain or stain residue will be carried by the rain water and go all over the places.
+Excess stain or stain residue will be carried by the rainwater and go all over the place.
 Your stained surface will end up with uneven color or even discoloring.
-If rain comes unexpectedly before your stain fully dry, make sure to cover your stained area the best way you can.
+If the rain comes unexpectedly before your stain has fully dried, make sure to cover your stained area the best way you can.

-Apply surface sealer is important for outdoor concrete staining.
-Acrylic is the material of choice because it can let moisture in the slab to escape.
-Acrylic is also UV stable, economical and easy to apply.
+Applying surface sealer is important for outdoor concrete staining.
+Acrylic is the material of choice because it can let moisture in the slab escape.
+Acrylic is also UV stable, economical, and easy to apply.
 For a concrete driveway, normally you do not look for a shiny or wet look.
-Therefore, silicone-based penetrating sealer would be most recommended.
+Therefore, a silicone-based penetrating sealer would be most recommended.

-If you decide to go DIY, these are a just few simple tips that you must pay attention to.
-An experience concrete paving and concrete staining professional will be able to give you more expert advices.
-Alternatively, you can simply give your project to www.247pro.com.
-We will connect you with quality local concrete contractors serving your neighborhood.
+If you decide to go DIY, these are just a few simple tips that you must pay attention to.
+An experienced concrete paving and concrete staining professional will be able to give you more expert advice.
+Alternatively, you can simply give your project to a pro.
+They will connect you with quality local concrete contractors serving your neighborhood.

 - Garden / Landscaping / Patio — 262

 - Real Estate / Finance — 196

 - Floors / Tile / Hardwood — 115